 Category b) partnerships

 Category d) tree planting and maintenance

-The Paramus Shade Tree & Parks Commission on behalf of the Borough has applied for and received the Tree City USA designation for 42 years and the Tree City Growth Award for 27 years.
+The Paramus Shade Tree & Parks Commission on behalf of the Borough has applied for and received the Tree City USA designation and tree city growth award since their respective inceptions.